 When you are getting close to the end of your university engineering program, you have a choice to make – will you pursue your PE (professional engineer) license or take the FE (Fundamentals of Engineering) exam?
-Or, are you going to skip this step altogether?
+Or, are you going to skip this step altogether PE license requirements by state?

 If you take and pass the FE exam, you face another choice – after four years of being an Engineer-in-Training, you have to decide if you will receive the PE exam (Principles of Practice of Engineering Exam), or pass this opportunity.